 What happens if I don't have enough insurance on my leased car?

-If you don't have enough insurance coverage, you risk violating your lease agreement.
-The leasing company can require you to purchase additional coverage immediately or could terminate your lease early, leaving you responsible for remaining payments and penalties.
+You risk violating your lease agreement if you don't have enough insurance coverage.
+The lessor can require you to purchase additional coverage immediately or terminate your lease early, leaving you responsible for remaining payments and penalties.

 Do I need gap insurance when leasing a car?